What is the deadline for performance applications?

 The performance of a march demonstrates to the band selection committee much about the ensemble.
 It exhibits a clear understanding by the director and individual musicians of the character, phrasing, dynamic contrast, articulation style, pitch control and transparency of musical lines often overlooked or under-rehearsed by many bands.
 Additionally, the march is an important aspect of our band heritage.
 The Midwest Clinic is committed to ensuring this form of musical expression is not lost to future generations of directors, ensemble members, and the world.
 The march requirement is of equal importance to the other selection(s) you include on your recording, so the same care should be given to each.

-Is a video recording required and must it be the same music that appears on the audio recording?
+Is a video recording required?
+Does it need to be the same music as the audio recording?

 Yes, a video recording of your ensemble playing or rehearsing the same music that is on the audio recording is required.
 It does not need to be the same performance that was used for the audio recording, however.